Snowman cupcakes

 Method

-- Pre heat the oven to 150C / 130C fan and prepare your baking tin
+- Pre heat the oven to 170C / 160C fan / 340 F and line a muffin tin with paper cases.

 - Divide the mixture evenly between the paper cases.